medmonds19/latin102portfolio/translation2.md

 1. Identify the antecedent of cui, and its gender and number.
 Then explain what case cui is, and how it functions in the relative clause.
 (I.e., why is cui in this case?)

-- cui is a relative pronoun and the antecendent is magnum which is neuter sing.
-Cui and the antecedent have the same gender and numbver, but cui is used with the dative case, the winners/losers case
+- cui is a relative pronoun and the antecendent is magnum❌ which is neuter sing.
+Cui and the antecedent have the same gender and number, but cui is used with the dative case, the winners/losers case

 2.Identify the form of transire.
 Explain why you placed it in the clause you chose.

 - transire is present active infinitive of transeo
-- transire is used in a direct statement "she could not cross"
+- transire is used in a direct statement "she could not cross"❌
 - 2nd principle part of transeo which is why we know it is the present active infinitive

 3.sublatam is from a verb that is a compound of sub plus a verb you should know very well.
 Identify the form of this participle (which for participles means: gender, case, number, tense voice).
 Find the dictionary entry for this word in thed Lewis-Short’s Latin Dictionary, and give its URN here.